dagger/dagger/docs/faq/1229-empty-buildkit-cache.md

 ---
-slug: /1227/empty-buildkit-cache
+slug: /1229/empty-buildkit-cache
 displayed_sidebar: europa
 ---

-# How to empty BuildKit's cache ?
+# Empty BuildKit's cache

 There are two ways of emptying the BuildKit cache: